Republican U.S. Rep. Brian Mast’s bid for a fourth term representing Florida in Congress raised more than $700,000 during the final quarter of 2021.

 Mast’s total cash on hand adds up to nearly $2.4 million.

 There are a few notable names on Mast’s list of donors who helped him haul in a total of $522,295.
 Isaac Perlmutter, a chairman and former CEO of Marvel Entertainment, appears on Mast’s list of donors who contributed more than $200.
 He and his wife, Laura Perlmutter, are listed as both giving the maximum donation — $5,800 — over the last quarter.
-Joseph Korff, a CEO of a New York real estate company, gave $2,000.
+Joseph Korff, chair of several companies registered with the Florida Division of Corporations, gave $2,000.
 Maggie Gill, CEO of Tenet Healthcare Palm Beach, gave the campaign $250.